searchlight/icinga-operator/docs/pod-alerts/README.md

 # PodAlerts

 ## What is PodAlert
 A `PodAlert` is a Kubernetes `Third Party Object` (TPR).
 It provides declarative configuration of [Icinga services](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) for pods in a Kubernetes native way.
-You only need to describe the desired check command and notifier in a PodAlert object, and the Searchlight operator will configure Icinga to the desired state for you.
+You only need to describe the desired check command and notifier in a PodAlert object, and the Searchlight operator will create Icinga2 hosts, services and notifications the desired state for you.

 ## PodAlert Spec
-As with all other Kubernetes objects, a Elasticsearch needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other Kubernetes objects, a PodAlert needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Elasticsearch object.

-Alert objects are consumed by Searchlight Controller to create Icinga2 hosts, services and notifications.

 ```yaml
 apiVersion: monitoring.appscode.com/v1alpha1